Behind the Project: Hispanic Society Museum & Library

 Recently we sat down with Risa Rottenberg, our New York Office Lead, Building Envelope, to talk about an interesting project she’s worked on, the Hispanic Society Museum in New York City.

 Thanks so much for sitting down with us, Risa.
-Can you tell us about this project and our role on it?
+Can you tell us about this project and our role in it?

 Risa: Thanks so much for having me and absolutely.
 We are the Building Envelope Consultants for the East Building extension of The Hispanic Society Museum and Library.

 The Hispanic Society of America was founded in 1904.
 The original HSML building opened in 1908 and is now known as the Central Building.
-The corner stone on the building we’re working on, the East Building, is dated 1916.
+The cornerstone of the building we’re working on, the East Building, is dated 1916.